-Importantly, much of the OC that accumulates under hypoxic conditions does not end up being bound to Fe.
+Importantly, much of the OC that accumulated under hypoxic conditions did not end up being bound to Fe.
 This result may be due to Fe oxidation state, as sorptive associations between DOC and Fe in sediment are much less likely to form if Fe is in a reduced state (Fe(II); Nierop et al., 2002).
+Changes in oxygen conditions are also likely to affect the composition of organic matter in sediments and in the water column (e.g., Riedel et al., 2013), potentially altering the capacity to associate with Fe.
 Because total OC increased following hypoxia and Fe-OC did not change, Fe-OC as a percentage of sediment OC was significantly lower after two years of hypoxia than before this hypoxic period.
 Declines in the percentage of OC that is bound to Fe may have important implications for ecosystem-scale carbon cycling, as OC that is associated with Fe is comparatively more protected from respiration (e.g., Chen et al., 2018, 2020; Hemingway et al., 2019; Kleber et al., 2005).
 Increased stocks of OC that are not associated with Fe may increase rates of methane production and OC release from the sediment to the water column (e.g., Hounshell et al., 2021), and could increase aerobic respiration rates under subsequent oxic periods (e.g., Chen et al., 2020; Huang et al., 2021).